DragonSenses/Curiosity/JavaScript2/1. Document/1.2 DOM tree/domTree.md

 # **DOM tree**

+## **Summary**

+An HTML/XML document is represented inside the browser as the DOM tree.

+- Tags become element nodes and form the structure.
+- Text becomes text nodes.
+- …etc, everything in HTML has its place in DOM, even comments.

+We can use developer tools to inspect DOM and modify it manually.

+Here we covered the basics, the most used and important actions to start with.
+There’s an extensive documentation about <a href="https://developers.google.com/web/tools/chrome-devtools">Chrome Developer Tools</a>.

+The best way to learn the tools is to click here and there, read menus: most options are obvious.
+Later, when you know them in general, read the docs and pick up the rest.

+DOM nodes have properties and methods that allow us to travel between them, modify them, move around the page, and more.

+---

+## **Document Object Model Tree**

 The backbone of an HTML document is **tags**.

 According to the **Document Object Model (DOM)**, every HTML tag is an object.